Duxter7/GA-English-Notes/IT English 2 (A2).md

 I work at Gold Apple
 	In department

-Ialways only work on networks
+I always only work on networks

+Cash register and POS